microsoft/PowerPlatformConnectors/custom-connectors/M365Lighthouse/Readme.md

 # Microsoft 365 Lighthouse

-This connector enables Microsoft 365 Lighthouse users to integrate with the Microsoft 365 Lighthouse API, allowing them to manage multiple customer tenants efficiently.
+This connector enables Microsoft 365 Lighthouse users to integrate with the Microsoft 365 Lighthouse, allowing them to manage multiple customer tenants efficiently.
 With this connector, users can automate tasks, gather insights, and perform actions across all managed tenants across Microsoft 365 Lighthouse.

 ## Publisher: Microsoft​